Approximate hierarchical Bayes small area estimation using NEF-QVF and poststratification: A real-life application

-For the ``hesitancy towards vaccination" problem, we selected responses from the following question: \texttt{`How likely are you to get vaccinated for coronavirus once a vaccine is available to the public?'} The question has the following 5 response options: very unlikely, somewhat unlikely, somewhat likely, very likely and unsure.
-We encoded the answer to this question into a binary response variable, taking on the value 1 if the respondent answered anything other than `very likely' and 0 otherwise.
-We use this variable and the associated survey weight to obtain estimates of proportions of people who are \textit{not} `very likely' to get vaccinated for the 50 states and the District of Columbia.
-Naturally, these estimates provide us with the ``hesitancy" measures that we are interested in this work.
-While national estimates meet good quality standard (e.g., margin of errors less than $3\%$), estimates derived from the data for small geographical areas are unreliable.
+For the ``hesitancy towards vaccination'' analysis, we focused on responses to the survey question: `How likely are you to get vaccinated for coronavirus once a vaccine is available to the public?'
+This question offered five response options: very unlikely, somewhat unlikely, somewhat likely, very likely, and unsure.
+We transformed the responses into a binary variable, assigning a value of 1 if the respondent answered anything other than `very likely' and 0 otherwise.
+Utilizing this binary variable and the corresponding survey weights, we computed the direct survey-based estimates for the proportions of individuals who are \textit{not} `very likely' to get vaccinated across the 50 states and the District of Columbia.
+While the national estimate met high-quality standards, with margin of errors below 3\%, estimates for smaller geographic areas (50 states and DC) were less reliable.

-Table \ref{tab1} provides direct survey estimates of proportions of vaccine hesitant people for the 50 states and the District of Columbia, along with their standard errors.
-We observe an unrealistic estimate of 1 with associated estimated standard error of 0 for the state of Delaware.
-This is because out of the few samples from Delaware, no one answered `very likely' to the survey question of interest.
-But this surely does not mean that everyone in Delaware is hesitant to take the vaccine.
-The estimate for the state of Alaska is 0.21 with associated estimated standard error of 0.19, which is considered high as the acceptable range for standard error is usually within 0.02.
-We observe similar results for Vermont, Rhode Island, District of Columbia, and other states.
+Table \ref{tab7} presents direct survey estimates of vaccine hesitancy proportions for all 50 states and the District of Columbia, accompanied by their estimated standard errors.
+Notably, we encountered an impractical estimate of 1 with an associated estimated standard error of 0 for Delaware.
+This anomaly arises because none of the respondents from Delaware chose `very likely' in response to the survey question.
+However, this does not imply universal hesitancy in Delaware.
+The estimate for Alaska is 0.21 with a high associated design-based standard error of 0.19, exceeding the typical range of 0.02.
+Similar patterns emerge for Vermont, Rhode Island, the District of Columbia, and other states.